MicrosoftDocs/architecture-center/docs/guide/power-platform/eventual-consistency-content.md

 ### Workflow

-This can be performed in a number of [plugin](/power-apps/developer/data-platform/plug-ins) steps, within the plugin lifecycle.
-When the entity that you are creating is mandatory, use the [PreValidation step](/power-apps/developer/data-platform/event-framework#event-execution-pipeline). **PreValidation** happens before any database transactions are started.
-It is the preferred option, if the field is mandatory.
+This solution can be built with several [plugin](/power-apps/developer/data-platform/plug-ins) steps, within the plugin lifecycle.
+When the entity that you're creating is mandatory, use the [PreValidation step](/power-apps/developer/data-platform/event-framework#event-execution-pipeline). **PreValidation** happens before any database transactions are started.
+It's the preferred option, if the field is mandatory.
 However, in some scenarios, a **PreCreate** plugin step will suffice.

 1. The **US Instance** attempts to synchronize a new account to the **Europe Instance** via a Logic App.
 The **Europe Instance** is unreachable, due to downtime or upgrade.
 2. The Contoso LOB app reads the main account entities from the **US Instance**.
-It intends to submit an API call that references an account entity that was not replicated to the **Europe Instance**.
-As it stands, the API call would fail because the record does not exist, due to the sync not working.
+It intends to submit an API call that references an account entity that wasn't replicated to the **Europe Instance**.
+As it stands, the API call would fail because the record doesn't exist, due to the sync not working.
 3. However, a **PreValidation**/**PreCreate** plugin first performs an _upsert_ based on the provided entity GUID and provided reference data.
 If it exists already, then nothing is changed.
-If it does not exist, a new account is created, with most of the fields blank.
+If it doesn't exist, a new account is created, with most of the fields blank.
 4. The API call succeeds because the account with the given ID exists in the system.
 The plugin intercepted the operation and handled the missing record gracefully.
 The report from the LOB application is generated successfully.

 >[!NOTE]